 You must be a first-generation college student (neither parent has earned a bachelor’s degree).
 Your family’s adjusted gross income must be less than $40,000 per year as verified through the Free Application for Federal Student Aid (FAFSA

 ).
 You must meet the requirements of the Regents’ Scholarship Program and maintain Satisfactory Academic Progress (SAP

 ).
 Award eligibility varies based on Enrollment Status

 .
 For details, please visit the Award Proration

-The award is a four-year award, pending Satisfactory Academic Progress (SAP), meeting the 30/60/90 hour rule each academic year, and completing the Regents’ Scholarship Program requirements.
+The scholarship is a four-year award, pending Satisfactory Academic Progress (SAP), meeting the 30/60/90 hour rule each academic year, full-time enrollment, and completing the Regents’ Scholarship Program requirements.

-This program is limited to approximately 900 students each year.
-These scholarships are awarded on a first-come, first-served basis as students have completed their financial aid application, turned in all requested documentation and our office has verified eligibility.
+This program is limited to approximately 850 students each year.
+These scholarships are offered on a first-come, first-served basis as students have completed their financial aid application, turned in all requested documentation and our office has verified eligibility.